 Now you have to level the laser level.
-If your equipment possesses the self-leveling feature then use it for automat leveling within a few seconds.
+If your equipment possesses the self-leveling feature, then use it for automat leveling within a few seconds.
 You can also use the manual leveling method.

 Step 3: Find Low and High Spots:

 To level the surface, you need to project the horizontal lines all around.
-You have to measure the distance between laser lines and the floor using the measuring tape.
+Next, you have to measure the distance between laser lines and the floor using the measuring tape.
 Mark the positions where the laser lines are higher or lower.
 Then, grade out the surface.
 Do this step again and again until you are 100 percent sure about its smoothness.

 Step 4: Top Wall Plate Location: